 The parking area is found at the end of a one-lane rough access road off Cross Mountain Road.
-The parking area has room for about 10 cars but many other spots are found along the road as it widens near the parking area and an upper road.
+The parking area has room for about ten cars, but many other spots are found along the road as it widens near the parking area and an upper road.

 Cross Mountain Road

 Cross Mountain Road for part of its length is a seasonally maintained road which is essentially a single lane.
 At one point it drops off steeply with no guard rails and some road erosion.
 Even though it is a beautiful ride, one should question the risk.
 Other routes coming from route 28/30 such as via Big Pond may make more sense.